 Training for athletes aged 8 to 19 plus junior, senior and masters

-(Kevin Matthews, Pat Cheshire, Eugene Burns, Fintan Reilly, Hugh Hodgins, Pat Fitzpatrick, Patrick Connolly)
+(Kevin Matthews, Pat Cheshire, Fintan Reilly, Hugh Hodgins, Pat Fitzpatrick, Jacqueline Matthews)

 David Carrie Group train on Wednesdays at 7pm at the track in Dunleer -